Digital-Alchemy-TS/documentation/docs/home-automation/synapse/notes.md

 - running BOTH setups at the same time may lead to undefined behavior
   - stop `prod` before starting `dev`
-- stored state in sqlite database is **NOT** automatically synced, and will match the machine
+- stored state in database is **NOT** automatically synced, and will match the machine
-- no critical information is stored in sqlite db, and it may be removed to "reset" at any time
+- no critical information is stored in the database, and it may be removed to "reset" at any time

 ## Sync not working